donnaxnguyen/employeesummary/README.md

  * HTML

 ## Minimum Requirements
-* Functional application.
+* Functional application
-* GitHub repository with a unique name and a README describing the project.
+* GitHub repository with a unique name and a README describing the project
-* User can use the CLI to generate an HTML page that displays information about their team.
+* User can use the CLI to generate an HTML page that displays information about their team
-* All tests must pass.
+* All tests must pass
 ![Picture](https://github.com/donnaxnguyen/employeesummary/blob/master/screenshots%20and%20team/screenshot-test.png)
+* Classes: Employee, Manager, Engineer, Intern
+ * Each class will have set properties and methods
+ * See "lib" folder to view all classes and functions

+## Roster Output
+This project generates a team.html page in the output directory that displays the formated roster
+* What will be shown:
+ * Name
+ * Role
+ * ID
+ * Role-specific property (ex: school, link to GitHub profile, or office number)

-## How it Works
+## See it in Action
 ![Gif](https://github.com/donnaxnguyen/employeesummary/blob/master/screenshots%20and%20team/working%20commandline.gif)

  ## Authors
  * Donna Nguyen

-* add screen shots
-* add gif
-* explain homework
-* explain what was used
-* process